You know that feeling you get right before a coaching session?

 What are your thoughts about coaching mistakes?
 Let us know your own experience in the comments!

-COURAGE TO BE YOU is your opportunity to gain the clarity and momentum to propel you forward in the direction of your dreams and create a career of passion, purpose and meaning as a coach.
+You Best Year Yet is your opportunity to gain the clarity and momentum to propel you forward in the direction of your dreams and create a career of passion, purpose and meaning as a coach.